JoeFry15/privacy-dashboard/README.md

 This project is a privacy dashboard that allows users to:

     - See known leaks of their data
-    - Request their data to be deleted
+    - Request deletion of their data
     - Request access to their data

 ## Getting Started